• Link to Facebook

 Those providers who use 256K VoIP encryption are not only ensuring that calls are nearly impossible to break into — they are also protecting the security of other data on the LAN.
 Other voice encryption technologies that protect call privacy and data integrity include:

 VoIP encryption is especially critical for doctors’ offices, hospitals, and other medical facilities that must comply with HIPAA and Sarbanes-Oxley requirements regarding patient privacy.
-It is also crucial for law firms and any other businesses that commonly deal with confidential calls and information.
+VoIP is also crucial for law firms and any other businesses that commonly deal with confidential calls and information.

 It’s important to note that not all VoIP providers are VoIP HIPAA compliant.
 To learn more about compliance, check out the top 10 questions about VoIP internet phone service.